petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/exporting-and-importing-object-definitions.md

    ![Click the Actions button for the desired object and select Export as JSON.](./exporting-and-importing-object-definitions/images/01.png)

-1. Click *Save* in the dialog window to begin downloading the object definition as a JSON file.
+1. Click *Save* in the dialog window to download the object definition as a JSON file.

 Once exported, you can import the object definition into compatible Liferay environments.